Kubernetes clusters

 The “High-Availability cluster” mode#

 In this mode, a cluster starts in a configuration with three master nodes.
-Kubernetes cluster master nodes can be deployed in either three availability zones or a placement group within an availability zone.
+Kubernetes cluster master nodes can be deployed in either three availability zones (if available in the region) or a placement group within an availability zone.
 Distribution across multiple physical computing nodes allows the cluster to remain operational if one master node fails.

 If an Elastic IP has been assigned to the failed node, it will be reassigned to a healthy master node.